Raw-Flower/toolbox-auth-kit/README.md

 ## 🤝 Credits

-Thanks for following the development of Toolbox App on GitHub.
+Thanks for following the development of Toolbox project on GitHub.
 Contributions and feedback are welcome to continue improving and scaling the platform.

 ---